-transduction machinery is well suited for the task of detecting single-photons, yet the majority of these signals are apparently discarded in transfer to the rod bipolar.
+nals are apparently discarded in transfer to the rod bipolar.
 At the same time, linear summation of the rod inputs would retain all of the rods' dark noise, compromising sensitivity at low-light levels.
 Because the dark noise and single-photon response distributions overlap (Figure 2C), rejection of noise will invariably lead to elimination of some single-photon responses.
-We explored this tradeoff by estimating the signal-to-noise ratio of the rod array.
+We explored this tradeoff by estimating the signal-to-noise ratio of the rod responses for linear and nonlinear readouts of the rod array.
 These calculations indicate that the nonlinearity in rod-rod bipolar signal transfer maximizes the signal-to-noise of the rod bipolar response at light levels near absolute threshold.